477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 ------------------------------------------------------

-Test Case ID: TC - Verify User can attach Video to a List from Camera Steps to Execute:
+**Test Case ID: TC - Verify User can attach Video to a List from Camera**

+**Steps to Execute:**
-User get into the List
+1. User get into the List
-Click on Plus button at the bottom of the screen Choose Camera
+2. Click on Plus button at the bottom of the screen
+3. Choose Camera
-Take Video
+4. Take Video
-Stop Video
+5. Stop Video
-Click Use Video
+6. Click Use Video

-Expected Results:
+**Expected Results:**
-Video attached in attachments section at the screen bottom Actual Results:
+1. Video attached in attachments section at the screen bottom

+**Actual Results:**
-Video attached in attachments section at the screen bottom
+1. Video attached in attachments section at the screen bottom

-Prioritization: High
+**Prioritization:** High

-Status: Pass
+**Status:** Pass

 ------------------------------------------------------

-Test Case ID: TC - Verify User can attach Image to a List from Gallery Steps to Execute:
+**Test Case ID: TC - Verify User can attach Image to a List from Gallery**

+**Steps to Execute:**
-User get into the List
+1. User get into the List
-Click on Plus button at the bottom of the screen Choose Gallery
+2. Click on Plus button at the bottom of the screen
+3. Choose Gallery
-Choose image
+4.Choose image

-Expected Results:
+**Expected Results:**
-Image attached in attachments section at the bottom of the screen Actual Results:
+1. Image attached in attachments section at the bottom of the screen

+**Actual Results:**
-Image attached in attachments section at the screen bottom
+1. Image attached in attachments section at the screen bottom

-Prioritization: High
+**Prioritization:** High

-Status: Pass
+**Status:** Pass

 ------------------------------------------------------

-Test Case ID: TC - Verify User can attach Video to a Task in a List from Gallery Steps to Execute:
+**Test Case ID: TC - Verify User can attach Video to a Task in a List from Gallery**

+**Steps to Execute:**
-User get into the List
+1. User get into the List
-Click on Plus button at the bottom of the screen Choose Gallery
+2. Click on Plus button at the bottom of the screen
+3. Choose Gallery
-Select any Video
+6. Select any Video
-Click Choose
+7. Click Choose

-Expected Results:
+**Expected Results:**
-Video attached in attachments section at the screen button Actual Results:
+1. Video attached in attachments section at the screen button

+**Actual Results:**
-Apps lags
+1. Apps lags
-Choose/ Cancel buttons get unclickable
+2. Choose/ Cancel buttons get unclickable
-Video is not uploaded
+3. Video is not uploaded
-No error messages
+4. No error messages

-Prioritization: High
+**Prioritization:** High

-Status: Fail
+**Status:** Fail

 ------------------------------------------------------

-Test Case ID: TC - Verifying User Attach File to Task in a List Steps to Execute:
+**Test Case ID: TC - Verifying User Attach File to Task in a List**

+**Steps to Execute:**
-User Open App
+1. User Open App
-User get into List containing at least one Task
+2. User get into List containing at least one Task
-User click on task
+3. User click on task
-User click on Plus icon at the right bottom of the screen Choose Attachment
+4. User click on Plus icon at the right bottom of the screen
+5. Choose Attachment
-Choose preferred file
+6. Choose preferred file

-Expected Results:
+**Expected Results:**
-File attached to Task
+1. File attached to Task
-File displayed in Task Attachments
+2. File displayed in Task Attachments

-Actual Results:
+**Actual Results:**
-File not attached
+1. File not attached
-No any error messages
+2. No any error messages

-Prioritization: High
+**Prioritization:** High

-Status: Fail
+**Status:** Fail

 ------------------------------------------------------

-Test Case ID: TC - Verifying User attach Voice Note to a Task in a List Steps to Execute:
+**Test Case ID: TC - Verifying User attach Voice Note to a Task in a List**

+**Steps to Execute:**
-User Open App
+1. User Open App
-User get into List containing at least one Task
+2. User get into List containing at least one Task
-User click on task
+3. User click on task
-User click on Plus icon at the right bottom of the screen Choose Voice note
+4. User click on Plus icon at the right bottom of the screen
+5. Choose Voice note
-User Press to Record
+6. User Press to Record
-User toggle on right icon
+7. User toggle on right icon

-Expected Results:
+**Expected Results:**
-Voice Note attached to Task
+1. Voice Note attached to Task

-Actual Results:
+**Actual Results:**
-Voice Note successfully attached
+1. Voice Note successfully attached

-Prioritization: High
+**Prioritization:** High

-Status: Pass
+**Status:** Pass

 ------------------------------------------------------

-Test Case ID: TC - Verifying User cannot save task in the past Steps to Execute:
+**Test Case ID: TC - Verifying User cannot save task in the past**

+**Steps to Execute:**
-Enter the preferred List
+1. Enter the preferred List
-Click on Plus button on the right side of the screen Write the task
+2. Click on Plus button on the right side of the screen
+3. Write the task
-Click on Custom date
+4. Click on Custom date
-Choose date in the past
+5. Choose date in the past

-Expected Results:
+**Expected Results:**
-Task should not be saved as type of validation
+1. Task should not be saved as type of validation

-Actual Results:
+**Actual Results:**
-Task is not saved
+1. Task is not saved

-Prioritization: High
+**Prioritization:** High

-Status: Pass
+**Status:** Pass

 ------------------------------------------------------

-Test Case ID: TC - Verifying Free Plan user cannot all Tags to Tasks Steps to Execute:
+**Test Case ID: TC - Verifying Free Plan user cannot all Tags to Tasks**

+**Steps to Execute:**
-Get into the preferred List
+1. Get into the preferred List
-Click on the Task
+2. Click on the Task
-Click on Add Tags
+3. Click on Add Tags
-Choose any Tag rather than Priority Tag
+4. Choose any Tag rather than Priority Tag
-Click Save
+5. Click Save

-Expected Results:
+**Expected Results:**
-Premium Tags are not clickable
+1. Premium Tags are not clickable
-Nothing Change after Save
+2. Nothing Change after Save

-Actual Results:
+**Actual Results:**
-Premium Tags are not clickable
+1. Premium Tags are not clickable
-Nothing Change after Save
+2. Nothing Change after Save

-Prioritization: High
+**Prioritization:** High

-Status: Pass
+**Status:** Pass

 ------------------------------------------------------